PotatoPotattoTomatoTomatto/Explorers-Ultimate-Pack/README.md

 -Cargo Bay starts off opened in the build menu and plays a closing animation once placed, rather than being closed the whole time

--Part's don't adapt to service bay
+-Parts don't adapt to service bay

+-Balloon skin displays upside down in build menu